aleksanderesk/Enderveldt/1 - The Tragedy at Brynn/1 - The Wagon.md

 Ardin Willowbraid
     Human Fighter, Lv 2
-    ``The Brost 5th and 6th infantries were sent from Pröskur to secure the border with Dar'kva to the north.
-We marched through the Ishim-Shevo the to plains of Ishim where we met 3 Dar'kva battalions accompanied by a Norishtrelko Augmentary.
-Myself and 3 others in my company were taken unaware by the searing light of an Augmentary Svorsevaar.
-I lost my sight immediately.
-The skirmish was costly for both sides.`` He speaks quietly, ``Brost and Dar'kva called the armistice shortly after.``
+    ```The Brost 5th and 6th infantries were sent from Pröskur to secure the
+    border with Dar'kva to the north.
+We marched through the Ishim-Shevo the to
+    plains of Ishim where we met 3 Dar'kva battalions accompanied by a
+    Norishtrelko Augmentary.
+Myself and 3 others in my company were taken
+    unaware by the searing light of an Augmentary Svorsevaar.
+I lost my sight
+    immediately.
+The skirmish was costly for both sides.```
+    He speaks quietly,
+    ```Brost and Dar'kva called the armistice shortly after.```

-    Ardin takes a deep breath, a light hope returns to his voice, ``But these wars are over for me.
-I'm returning now to my hometown, the small village of Brynn just off the road to Proskur, settled in the foothills of the Weßell mountains.
+    Ardin takes a deep breath, a light hope returns to his voice,
+    ```But these wars are over for me.
+I'm returning now to my hometown, the small
+    village of Brynn just off the road to Proskur, settled in the foothills of the
+    Weßell mountains.
+I'll return there to my wife,```
+    Ardin shows a small locket,
+    ```Ellaina...```
-    I'll return there to my wife, {shows locket}, Ellaina,`` He opens and holds out to you the small gold locket, revealing a tiny daguerreotype photo of a charming new family.
-A handsome young man with dark hair stands behind a fair woman of surpassing beauty, with light flaxen hair that flows like long ocean waves down the length of her back, seated on a simple wooden chair with her left hand risen to meet his resting on her shoulder. ``My darling wife,`` he says fondly. ``Even tough I can no longer see her picture, her face is still clear in my mind In her other arm, she holds a small child, a wide-eyed, curly-haired bundle.
-He points to his son in the photo, ``Peter turned one two month ago.`` Ardin grins, then looks out the wagon, ``I'll be disembarking soon, the path to Brynn should be near...``
+    He opens and holds it out to you, revealing a tiny daguerreotype photo of a charming new family.
+A handsome young man with dark hair stands behind a fair woman of surpassing beauty, with light flaxen hair that flows like long ocean waves down the length of her back, seated on a simple wooden chair with her left hand risen to meet his resting on her shoulder.
+    ```My darling wife.
+Even tough I can no longer see her picture, her face is still
+    clear in my mind.```
+    In her other arm, she holds a small child, a wide-eyed, curly-haired bundle.
+He
+    points to his son in the photo,
+    ```Peter turned one two month ago.```
+    Ardin grins, then looks out the wagon,
+    ```I'll be disembarking soon, the path to Brynn should be near...```

-With a violent lurch and the wounded groan of its horse, the wagon comes to a sudden halt.
+With a violent lurch and the wounded groan of its horse, the wagon comes to a
+sudden halt.
 The other riders of the wagon bury their heads in their hands or